jspreadsheet/plugins/rowHeaderRename/README.md

-## JExcel Plugin : Row Header rename
+## JSpreadsheet Plugin : Row Header rename

  Row Header rename is a plugin for rename row header (Index) with custom name